Radiologic Sciences Requirements

 These professionals function as first assistants to the physician in medical practice, utilizing radiant energy, ionizing radiation (X-Ray), other forms of electro-magnetic energy, and sound waves for the imaging, diagnosis, and treatment of disease.
 Each distinct specialization has its own educational criteria, accreditation and clinical training requirements.
 Students may be required to purchase and develop an account within a clinical management system for clinical placement.

 The program prepares technologists for entry-level positions and also prepares the technologist who wishes to gain additional expertise.
-The radiologic technology curriculum and all program specializations are designed to meet the guidelines for accreditation and/or recognition by the American Registry of Radiologic Technologists, the Joint Review Committee on Education in Radiologic Technology and the American Registry of Diagnostic Medical Sonography.
+The radiologic technology curriculum and all program specializations are designed to meet the guidelines for accreditation and/or recognition by the American Registry of Radiologic Technologists, the Joint Review Committee on Education in Radiologic Technology and the American Registry for Diagnostic Medical Sonography.

 Accreditation guidelines place limits on the enrollment in this program.
 Students begin the professional sequence each fall only.
 This degree program requires the successful completion of clinical internships.
 In accordance with Federal and State guidelines, the clinical sites will require proof of the following: vaccination for measles, mumps, rubella, tetanus, TB, varicella (chicken pox), Hepatitis B, Covid 19, and influenza; current CPR card; and proof of completion of HIPAA and blood-borne pathogens training.
 Affiliation sites will also require students to undergo a criminal background check and drug screening.